Apply for a grant

 The RTOERO Foundation grant application process consists of four stages:

 Letter of Intent (LOI): Applicant will be asked to provide a project summary, some detail regarding outputs, as well as a draft budget and schedule.
-A submitted LOI (approximately 750 words) will be evaluated based on adherence with the Foundation’s objectives and funding criteria.
+A submitted LOI will be evaluated based on adherence with the Foundation’s objectives and funding criteria.
 If the project summary as described in the LOI meets all requirements, the applicant will be invited to submit a full proposal.

 Committee review: Our peer-review committee will assess proposals and make recommendations for funding.